mongodb/docs/source/includes/fact-ObjectId-construct.rst

 - A 3-byte incrementing counter, initialized to a random value.

-While the BSON format itself is little-endian, the timestamp and counter values are big-endian, the most significant bytes appear first in the byte sequence.
+For timestamp and counter values, the most significant bytes appear first in the byte sequence (big-endian).
+This is unlike other BSON values, where the least significant bytes appear first (little-endian).

 If an integer value is used to create an ObjectId, the integer replaces the timestamp.